poshea48/portfolio/src/markdown-pages/about.md

 - at the beach

 I made the transition into Software Development 3 years ago, coming from a 13 year career in the Medical Device Field.
-My reasons for leaving:
+My reasons for leaving have now become the core values I look for in building my new career

-1. Challenge
+1. Strive for challenge and constantly push myself past my limits
-1. Continuing to Learn
+1. Learn something new everday
-1. Career Advancement
+1. Never be statisfied with the status quo

 So contact me if...